RitchieLab/Gene-level-statistical-colocalization/README.md

   * --*file_name* Load coloc output file obtained after running run_gcta_and_coloc.R
   * --*coloc_p_h3_threshold* Threshold for minP[H3] per gene across all lead SNPs in the gene (default=0.5)
   * --*coloc_p_h4_threshold* Threshold for maxP[H4] per gene across all lead SNPs in the gene (default=0.5)
-  * --*output_folder* Folder where list of genes after removing LD-contaminated genes is saved
+  * --*output_folder* Folder where list of genes after filtering out ones with no evidence of colocalization with GWAS SNPs is saved

 ## Reference
 The manuscript "Unified framework identifies novel replicating links between plasma lipids and diseases from Electronic Health Records across large-scale cohorts" is currently under review.